 - Apply for Social Security benefits if you choose to.
 To apply for benefits go to www.ssa.gov or call 800-772-1213.

 Decide what to do with your retirement savings.
 Talk to your accountant or a financial counselor about savings in your Stanford Contributory Retirement Plan (SCRP) and/or Staff Retirement Annuity Plan (SRAP) plans.
 You can leave your retirement savings in their current account(s) or request a distribution.
 For more information, visit the Retirement Savings section of our website.

 To request a SCRP distribution, contact your investment provider(s) directly: Fidelity at 888-793-8733 and/or TIAA at 800-842-2888.

 To request a SRAP distribution, call the Stanford University Pension Center at 877-249-6648.

 - If you are over 65 or changed medical plans, look for your new medical plan ID card in the mail.
 Your new card should arrive in the mail three to four weeks after your retirement date.
 Set up crossover billing if you are in a retiree supplement plan.

-- About three weeks after you retire, look for a COBRA and retiree billing packet in the mail from Vita.
+- About three weeks after you retire, look for a COBRA and retiree billing packet in the mail from Vita Companies.